Record Producer Irv Gotti Dies at 54 — A Look at His Net Worth and Financial Troubles

 Article continues below advertisement

 The father of three reflected on the deal, saying the financial boost actually made him more conscious of his spending.
-"I [had] the reaction of, ‘Yo, you can’t f--k this up,’ so I kind of got cheaper," he told Page Six.
-"Everyone was calling me, and I’m like — No, just wait a second, cause I gotta get used to having this bread."
+"I [had] the reaction of, 'Yo, you can't f--k this up,' so I kind of got cheaper," he told Page Six.
+"Everyone was calling me, and I’m like — No, just wait a second, 'cause I gotta get used to having this bread."

-"You would think when I got all this money, I would go on a crazy spending spree," he added. "[But I] stared at my bank account for maybe like 30 minutes.
-I got a little emotional, I am the youngest of eight, so it's like, ‘Pop, I made it.'"
+"You would think when I got all this money, I would go on a crazy spending spree," he said. "[But I] stared at my bank account for maybe like 30 minutes.
+I got a little emotional, I am the youngest of eight, so it's like, 'Pop, I made it.'"

 Advertisement